Fields

 // This example shows a response of two handles generated by the same

 // schema called front-page.
-In V2+ the handle keys is the handle names
+In V2+ the handle keys are the handle names

 "views": {